Specialty Services Providers

 Users searching in underserved areas are directed to Emergency Floor Repair Services for urgent needs, where broader contractor radius matching is applied.

-Listing categories
+Provider categories

 Material type categories include hardwood, engineered hardwood, laminate, luxury vinyl plank, tile and grout, concrete, epoxy coatings, bamboo, cork, and parquet.
 Each maps to a dedicated category page — for example, Hardwood Floor Repair Specialists, Tile and Grout Repair Services, and Vinyl Plank Flooring Repair.

 Damage type categories cut across materials: water damage, fire and smoke damage, pet damage, staining, cracking, squeaking, and subfloor failure.
-A contractor qualified for Water Damaged Floor Restoration may not hold credentials for Fire and Smoke Damaged Floor Repair — these are treated as distinct categories in the directory even when a single business claims both.
+A contractor qualified for Water Damaged Floor Restoration may not hold credentials for Fire and Smoke Damaged Floor Repair — these are treated as distinct categories in the network even when a single business claims both.

 Surface context categories address installation environments that change repair methodology: radiant-heated floors, floating installations, stair treads and risers, gym and sport courts, and commercial facilities operating under ADA or OSHA surface-friction standards.